THE TRAJECTORY

 From Content to Consciousness

-It started with CricTracker while still in college, it was a first-gen internet company in India, back in 2013.
-Relentless pursuit of excellence led us to scaling the platform to 100 million readers a month while orchestrating a 100-person distributed team.
-On the surface, a sports content platform.
-In reality, a crash course in product operations: managing international teams across time zones, building editorial systems with zero budget, owning full P&L while learning everything on the fly.
+It started with CricTracker in 2013 as a first-gen internet company in India.
+We relentlessly scaled the platform to 100 million monthly readers while successfully orchestrating a 100-person distributed team.
+On the surface, it was simply a sports content platform.
+Internally, it was a rigorous crash course in intense product operations: managing international teams across conflicting time zones, architecting robust editorial systems with absolute zero budget, and owning the full P&L while learning the mechanics of scale on the fly.

-"That period taught me something fundamental: the hardest part of building isn't the technology, it's maintaining purpose and culture as you scale."
+"That specific period taught me an immutable truth: the most difficult part of venture building is never the technology.
+It is maintaining operational purpose as you scale."

-At Procedure Tech (2019-2022), I learned how products are built across geographies and markets.
-From healthcare regulatory complexity in India to B2B SaaS across three markets: India, US, Australia.
-Defining and delivering high-complexity platforms taught me that constraints aren't obstacles, they're clarity engines.
-When you can't move fast and break things, you think deeply about purpose.
+At Procedure Tech (2019-2022), I mastered cross-border product architecture.
+From navigating deep healthcare regulatory complexity in India to launching B2B SaaS platforms simultaneously across India, the US, and Australia.
+Defining and shipping highly complex platforms taught me that rigid constraints do not exist as obstacles; they operate as pure clarity engines.

 PRINCIPLES